-The dependency ratio is the number of dependents in a population divided by the number of working age people.
+The dependency ratio is the number of dependents in a population divided by the number of working-age people.
 Dependents are defined as those aged zero to 14 and those aged 65 and older.
-Working age is from 15 to 64.
+Working-age is from 15 to 64.

 The ratio describes how much pressure an economy faces in supporting its non-productive population.
-The higher the ratio, the greater burden carried by working-age people.
+The higher the ratio, the greater the burden carried by working-age people.
 The ratio is most often used when discussing the viability of Social Security because it's paid for with payroll taxes.

 How the Ratio Is Calculated